BattlesnakeOfficial/docs/docs/starter-projects.md

 ---
 title: Starter Projects
-description: Build a Battlesnake quickly using a starter project created by the community.
+description: A collection of starter code and templates for building Battlesnakes!
 ---

 import Link from '@docusaurus/Link'